Lydia-GG/Employee-Polls-Project-React-Redux/README.md

 TODO :
 1-// comment : todo Whenever the user types something in the address bar, the user is asked to log in before the requested page is shown
-2- //comment todo : Users are ordered in descending order based on the sum of the number of questions they’ve answered and the number of questions they’ve asked.
-3- //comment : todo the number of people who voted for that option;

 # Getting Started with Create React App